wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Layabout:** Great! _all except Bearass exit_

 **Bearass:** _to the audience_ well ladies and gentlemen, back to the tour.
-Now the cavern we are currently in is particularly interesting due to the unusual calcium deposits which you can just make out on the ceiling.
+Now this cavern is particularly interesting due to the unusual calcium deposits which you can just make out on the ceiling.
 If I shine my torch up there _the lights go out_ Oh dear...
 I think the batteries have gone. _curtains close_

 ## Act 2 Scene 5